Frequently Asked Questions, Helpful Tips and Etiquette for First Time Clients

 Pain during massage –

-Some pain can be expected from knots and tension, but it should feel like a “good hurt.”
+Minor discomfort (not pain) can be expected from working on knots and tension, but it should feel like a “good hurt.”
 Always communicate any pain to your therapist to make adjustments in pressure/techniques.
 Let your therapist know if you bruise easily.

 Remember to relax and breathe normally.
 Deep breathing helps to facilitate relaxation.
-As long as the pain is not too much, breathe deeply to let your muscles relax.
+As long as the discomfort is not too much, breathe deeply to allow your muscles relax.

 Certain massage modalities benefit from massaging the abdomen, such as Lymphatic Drainage, and to help with digestion issues & recent surgery.